-International Security through a Global Health Lens: Expanding the Arsenal
+International Security through a Global Health Lens

 The NBR Center for Health and Aging (CHA) hosted a roundtable discussion on June 24, 2011, that explored the unexpected interconnections between security and health with featured guests Dr. Erfa Iqbal and Dr. Najwa Khuri-Bulos.
 The discussion was co-hosted by NBR and Women in International Security (WIIS) and moderated by Bidisha Biswas, Associate Professor of Political Science at Western Washington University and Head of the WIIS Pacific Northwest Chapter.